Research-Based

 Destroys Harmful Toxins

-Florastor can destroy harmful toxins by stopping toxins from being produced, or just getting in there and attaching to the toxin itself.
-Florastor produces anti-toxin proteins that prevent pathogenic bacteria from releasing harmful toxins, and those proteins can also bind directly to the toxin.
-Through these mechanisms, Florastor stops toxins from spreading throughout the gut and rest of the body.
+Florastor neutralizes harmful toxins by preventing toxin production or directly binding to existing toxins.
+It produces anti-toxin proteins that prevent pathogenic bacteria from releasing dangerous toxins, and these proteins can bind directly to toxins.
+Through these mechanisms, Florastor prevents toxins from spreading throughout the gut and body.

 Florastor Ingredients

-Florastor has one major active ingredient that I mentioned at the beginning of the review, Saccharomyces boulardii CNCM I-745.
-Most other probiotic supplements, such as Primal Harvest Probiotics and KaraMD Gut Bio, include a variety of strains, so Florastor really sets itself apart by focusing on this single strain of probiotic that was founded by Henri Boulard, a French microbiologist, in 1920.
-Again, this is not the same yeast used for bread, so he was not in the kitchen baking bread when this was created.
+Florastor contains one primary active ingredient mentioned earlier: Saccharomyces boulardii CNCM I-745.
+While most probiotic supplements like Primal Harvest Probiotics and KaraMD Gut Bio include multiple strains, Florastor distinguishes itself by focusing solely on this single probiotic strain discovered by French microbiologist Henri Boulard in 1920.
+Again, this isn’t baking yeast—he wasn’t experimenting in the kitchen when he made this discovery.

 Florastor Supplement Facts

-Saccharomyces boulardii CNCM I-745 has been shown to be effective in the prevention and treatment of certain GI disorders, specifically ones that are associated with diarrhea.
-This would be the diarrhea that accompanies antibiotic use, traveler’s diarrhea, acute diarrhea due to common viral ad bacterial infections, and diarrhea caused by Clostridium difficile.
+Saccharomyces boulardii CNCM I-745 has proven effective in preventing and treating specific GI disorders, particularly those associated with diarrhea.
+This includes antibiotic-associated diarrhea, traveler’s diarrhea, acute diarrhea from viral and bacterial infections, and Clostridium difficile-related diarrhea.

-S.boulardii also destroys the harmful toxins in the body by secreting proteins such as 54-kDa protease, that can inactivate toxins from Clostridium difficile.
-Another protein that it is capable of secreting is alkaline phosphatase, which can inactivate E. coli toxins.
-These proteins bind to the pathogens and destroy the cells.
-Yeast interferes with infection and diarrhea, in a good way.
+S. boulardii also eliminates harmful toxins by secreting proteins like 54-kDa protease, which inactivates Clostridium difficile toxins.
+Another protein it produces is alkaline phosphatase, which neutralizes E. coli toxins.
+These proteins bind to pathogens and destroy cells.
+Yeast beneficially interferes with infection and diarrhea.

-Besides activating the proteins to destroy potential toxins in the body, it also allows the pathogen to bind to itself.
-In a study on 11 enteropathic bacteria, E. coli, salmonella Typhimurium, and salmonella typhi all bound to the surface of the yeast cell and not the intestinal lumen.
+Beyond activating proteins to destroy potential toxins, it also allows pathogens to bind to itself.
+In studies involving 11 enteropathic bacteria, E. coli, Salmonella Typhimurium, and Salmonella typhi all bound to the yeast cell surface rather than the intestinal lumen.

-S.boulardii also preserves the tight junctions in the gut cells.
-The tight junctions that are between the gut cells are needed to prevent access to the cells that bacteria can get to and destroy.
-These barriers basically control the movement of electrolytes and fluids between gut cells.
-During bouts of diarrhea, fluid can leak into the intestinal lumen.
-S. boulardii helps to maintain the barrier and keep the extra fluid out to decrease or even prevent diarrhea.
-Randomized controlled trials in adults have shown S. boulardii can significantly decrease the diarrhea associated with antibiotics.
+S. boulardii also preserves tight junctions in gut cells.
+These tight junctions between gut cells prevent bacterial access to cells they could damage.
+These barriers essentially control electrolyte and fluid movement between gut cells.
+During diarrhea episodes, fluid can leak into the intestinal lumen.
+S. boulardii helps maintain this barrier and keeps excess fluid out to reduce or prevent diarrhea.
+Randomized controlled trials in adults have shown S. boulardii significantly reduces antibiotic-associated diarrhea.

-S.boulardii modulates enzyme activity that is needed to maintain that healthy digestive tract.
-It does this through trophic effects.
-Trophic effects include stimulating the brush border membrane digestive enzymes and the nutrient transporter activity.
-When it comes to digestive enzymes and nutrient transporters, S. boulardii can stimulate these through polyamines that it secretes.
+S. boulardii modulates enzyme activity essential for maintaining a healthy digestive tract through trophic effects.
+These effects include stimulating brush border membrane digestive enzymes and nutrient transporter activity.
+Regarding digestive enzymes and nutrient transporters, S. boulardii stimulates these through secreted polyamines.
 These polyamines assist with RNA binding and stabilization, leading to growth and protein synthesis.

-The brush border membrane is the site of carbohydrate digestion and nutrient and water absorption.
-S. boulardii secretes digestive enzymes such as a highly active sucrase, that breakdown sugars and protein enzymes that enhance the digestion of proteins and peptides.
-In a study on children with diarrhea, S. boulardii was used for treatment, and 70% of the children showed either complete loss or clear reduction in their symptoms.
-Glucose absorption is also increased with S. boulardii.
-Lactase is produced by the individual with the help of S. boulardii.
-Lactase mediates lactose degradation and aid with lactose intolerance.
+The brush border membrane is where carbohydrate digestion and nutrient/water absorption occur.
+S. boulardii secretes digestive enzymes like highly active sucrase, which breaks down sugars and protein enzymes that enhance protein and peptide digestion.
+In studies with children experiencing diarrhea, S. boulardii treatment resulted in 70% showing complete symptom loss or clear reduction.
+Glucose absorption also increases with S. boulardii.
+Lactase production is enhanced with S. boulardii assistance.
+Lactase mediates lactose degradation and aids lactose intolerance.

-Short-chain fatty acids (SCFA) can be modulated by S.boulardii through polyamines as well.
-SCFA are necessary for physiological and biochemical functions in the intestine, liver, muscle, brain, and adipose tissues.
-The short-chain fatty acids include acetate, propionate, and butyrate.
-S. boulardii restores short-chain fatty acid levels that become decreased during diseases such as acute diarrhea.
-In a study done on 15 control individuals and 10 individuals with enteral nutrition, S. boulardii increased the levels of SCFA in the individuals with enteral nutrition.
+Short-chain fatty acids (SCFA) can be modulated by S. boulardii through polyamines as well.
+SCFA are essential for physiological and biochemical functions in the intestine, liver, muscle, brain, and adipose tissues.
+These short-chain fatty acids include acetate, propionate, and butyrate.
+S. boulardii restores short-chain fatty acid levels that decrease during diseases like acute diarrhea.
+Studies involving 15 control individuals and 10 individuals with enteral nutrition showed S. boulardii increased SCFA levels in those receiving enteral nutrition.

 Claim vs. Reality